 POULIN DE LA FONTAINE, MAURICE, seigneurial attorney, judge, and king’s attorney at Trois-Rivières; b. c.
 1620 at Villebadin (Department of Orne, Normandy), son of Pierre Poulin and Jeanne Ploumelle; d. between 9 Oct.
 1670 and 4 Aug.
 1676.

 On 13 Dec.
-1649 Maurice Poulin was at Trois-Rivières, where he acted as godfather to a young Indian girl.
-On 9 Sept.
-1654 he married Jeanne Jallot (or Jalleau), the widow of Marin Terrier, Sieur de Francheville et de Repentigny, who had been captured and burned by the Iroquois in 1652, in the battle on the outskirts of Trois-Rivières.
+1649 Maurice Poulin was at Trois-Rivières, where he acted as godfather to a young indigenous girl.
+There he married, on 9 Sept.
+1654, Jeanne Jallot (or Jalleau), the widow of Marin Terrier, Sieur de Francheville et de Repentigny, who had been captured and burned by the Iroquois in 1652, in the battle on the outskirts of Trois-Rivières.

 In 1663 Poulin requested authorization for clearing operations to be carried out on a tract of land bordering on the St. Maurice River.
 This privilege was granted to him by Intendant Talon on 10 Jan.
 1668.
 The ground was made ready, buildings were put up, and Poulin distributed land to several settlers.
 The seigneury, which was to be handed over officially to his widow on 4 Aug.
 1676 by Intendant Duchesneau, had a frontage of one league along the river of Trois-Rivières and a depth of two leagues, with fishing rights on the river.
 The seigneury was designated as a fief with rights of justice.